NaqeebAhmedSahi/TagSpace/README.md

 ## ⚠️ Known Limitations

-TagSpaces is not optimized for locations with more than 100,000 files.
+BWS Vittoria is not optimized for locations with more than 100,000 files.

 ## 📡 Feeds